jcouv/jcouv.github.io/_posts/2019-03-08-async-enumerables-with-cancellation.md

 ## Async enumerables with cancellation

-In this post, I'll explain how to write an async enumerable with support for cancellation and how to consume one.
+In this post, I'll explain how to produce and consume an async enumerable with support for cancellation.

 ### Context